joannesong/AC-Android/lessons/debugging/README.md

 - Press the resume button the move on from the breakpoint.
 - Rotate your device.
 When the breakpoint is encountered again, review the program's state in the Debugger panel.
 In the Variables window, look at the value of the String variable `welcome`.
 What is its current value?
 - Fix the Activity code so that `FirstActivity` will display the correct text and not crash when the device is rotated.

-# Exercises

-1) Clone the [Buggy App](https://github.com/ramonaharrison/BuggyApp) repo and open the project in Android Studio.
-Follow the instructions for each activity to track down and fix the bugs:

-**FirstActivity**

-On launch, this activity displays a string in the TextView, but it crashes when the device is rotated.
-Fix the activity so that the correct text is displayed without crashing.

 **SecondActivity**